Understanding and Applying Gender Sociology

 West, C., & Zimmerman, D.H.
 (1987).
 “Doing gender.”
 D.H.
 (1987).
 “Doing gender.” *Gender and Society*, 1, pp. 125–1

-[4] It is worth noting, however, that it is not just any body that is displayed: the more the body is exposed, the more it conforms to dominant aesthetic norms, often through self-imposed constraints designed to meet those standards (Kauffman, 1995; Détrez, 2002; Perera & Soldani, 2021).
+[4] It is worth noting, however, that it is not just any body that is shown: the more the body is exposed, the more it conforms to dominant aesthetic norms, through forms of self-restraint designed to meet those norms (Kauffman, 1995; Détrez, 2002; Perera & Soldani, 2021).